Erasiel/algds-eng/exercises/solutions/solutions_01_introduction.md

     return list1[0] + list2[0] * c
 ```

 Here, `List[float]` hints that the list contains only real numbers.
 Python does not check these types by default, but you can set up your editor / IDE, or run third-party libraries to do so, with varying levels of strictness.
-Most large Python codebases do type hinting like this, so getting familiar with the `typing` package is heavily recommended.
+Most large Python codebases have similar type hinting, so getting familiar with the `typing` package is heavily recommended.

 ---